wrdhall3/My-First-Repo/README.md

-# My-First-Repo
-For experimenting with GIT

-Here is some brief description
+Here is some new text